 Potato Starch Flour 1 tablespoon

-Stir the sauce once again and mix it well, then add to the mixture.
+- Stir the sauce once again and mix it well, then add it to the mixture.
 The sauce will thicken immediately.
 Stir the mixture to combine well and serve with rice.